 Cadaster is a design practice focused on the infrastructures of architecture and territory.
 Our work responds to the pervasive structures that govern environments.
-Though design, teaching, research, and advocacy, we are currently pursuing several design trajectories, including intervening in urbanization, the rescripting of real property, preservation justice, contemporary environmentalities, and infrastructures of cooperation.
-Together, these frame our commitment to defining architecture’s role in struggles for spatial justice.
+Through design, teaching, research, and advocacy, we are currently pursuing several design trajectories, including intervening in urbanization, the rescripting of real property, preservation justice, contemporary environmentalities, and infrastructures of cooperation.
+Together, these frame our commitment to defining and advancing architecture’s role in struggles for spatial justice.

 Cadaster is based in Minneapolis.

-Gabriel Andrés Cuéllar is a registered architect and educator.
+Gabriel Andrés Cuéllar (he/him/él) is a registered architect and educator.
 Gabriel completed studies in architecture and urban design at Carnegie-Mellon University (Pittsburgh) and the Berlage Institute (Rotterdam).
 He worked in the offices of Gramazio & Kohler (Zurich), Philippe Rahm (Paris), Anne Holtrop (Amsterdam), CDR Studio (New York City), and Enter Architecture (Houston).
 His writings have appeared in publications by Sternberg Press and Routledge.
 Gabriel has contributed to projects exhibited in the Canadian Centre for Architecture, the Netherlands Architecture Institute, the House of World Cultures, The New School Parsons School of Design, and the University of Michigan.
 Gabriel is a member of NOMA, The Architecture Lobby, and AIA.
 He was the Oberdick Fellow at the University of Michigan in 2018-2019, and is currently an Assistant Professor-in-Practice at the University of Minnesota School of Architecture.
 His current focus includes the spatial implications of real property, design approaches for contemporary environments, and architecture’s role in making land claims.

 Clare Coburn, Edward Falkowski, Xiaohan Gu, Karun Chughasrani, Jakob Mahla, Reed Miller, Victoria See